 - Choose NSF Certified for Sport or Informed Choice

-- Only 8% of products have third-party testing
+- Look for products with third-party testing

 - Creatine monohydrate only (most researched) [16]